tetraptych/unrasterize/README.md

 `unrasterize` is available on [PyPI](https://pypi.python.org/pypi/unrasterize) and can be installed via the command `pip install unrasterize`.

+Currently Python versions 3.3 and above are supported.

 `rasterio`, a depedency of `unrasterize`, may require the installation of additional GIS-specific tools outside of `pip`.
 Refer to the [Dockerfile](Dockerfile) for a list of these tools and how to install them.

 ## Sample output